TrevyBurgess/AI-Hacks/Windsurf/Rules/global_rules.md

 - Keep UI code modular and testable
 - Make each UI block easily identifiable
 - Use IDs for UI elements
-- Use meaningful variable and function names
+- Use meaningful variable and functions
-- Never use deprecated methods
+- Never use deprecated or obsolete methods
 - Do not eat exceptions
 - Throw exceptions when appropriate.
 Never silently fail.
+- Log all exceptions with full stack trace

 # Unit tests